mpj1234/ncnn-yolov12-android/README.md

 # ncnn-yolov12-android

 Yolov12 model supports android deployment.
+Yolov8 and Yolov11 can also be supported.

 ## Please, have some stars for this repo.
 Thank you! 🌟🌟🌟🌟🌟